9 min read

 Some researchers have even posited the use of machine learning to predict population-level disease spread through crowd surveillance data, building actionable analyses from social media data, mass geolocation and urban sensors.

 Yet aside from self-monitoring cities and urban AI ‘brains,’ what if infrastructure could heal itself on-demand.
-Forget sensors, connectivity and AI — enter materials science.
+Forget sensors, connectivity and Artificial Intelligence — enter materials science.

 The U.S. Department of Transportation estimates a $542.6 billion backlog needed for U.S. infrastructure repairs alone.